Brooklyn man accused of using information from Bloomberg reporter for insider trading

 WASHINGTON: A Brooklyn man indicted for an insider trading scheme used information from a Bloomberg News reporter about certain deals to trade, according to a review of the charging documents, in a case that comes as the volume of leaked information about mergers and acquisitions is rising.

-On March 23, a federal grand jury indicted 38 year-old Jason Peltz for trading on "material nonpublic information" obtained from a company insider and a financial reporter.
+On Mar 23, a federal grand jury indicted 38-year-old Jason Peltz for trading on "material nonpublic information" obtained from a company insider and a financial reporter.

 Peltz has been charged with securities fraud, money laundering, tax evasion, among other offenses, according to the indictment filed in the Eastern District of New York.